MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/quickstart-run-r-code.md

 #ms.custom: ""

 ---
-# Run R code in R Client and Machine Learning Server
+# Quickstart: Run R code in R Client and Machine Learning Server

-**Applies to: Microsoft R Client, Machine Learning Server 9.x, R Server 9.x**
+**Applies to: R Client 3.x, R Server 9.x, Machine Learning Server 9.x**

-## Objective

 Learn how to predict flight delays in R locally using R Client or Machine Learning Server.
 The example in this article uses historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight is delayed by more than 15 minutes.
 We approach this problem as a classification problem, predicting two classes -- whether the flight is delayed or on-time.